-I am the Deputy Editor of the British Journal of General Practice and Editor-in-Chief of the Harm Reduction Journal.
-Both are respected academic journals with strong identities and I am enthusiastic about the importance of communicating science effectively and compassionately.
+I am currently the Acting Editor of the British Journal of General Practice° and I handed over the editorship of BJGP Open° in January 2020.
+I was the Editor-in-Chief of the Harm Reduction Journal° before leaving to concentrate on the BJGP.
+These are respected academic journals with strong identities and I am enthusiastic about the importance of communicating science effectively and compassionately.

-I am the Director of Community Studies at Lancaster Medical School.
-I’ve been involved with the Medical School since its inception in 2006 and have had an important role in ensuring students receive a thorough grounding in primary care.
+I am a senior academic GP and the Director of Primary Care Academic Teaching at Lancaster Medical School.
+I’m also the Director of Fitness to Practise.
+I’ve been involved with the Medical School since its inception in 2006 and I have an important role in ensuring students receive a thorough grounding in primary care.

 I have extensive experience, as a clinician, in managing people who use substances.
 Whether it is injecting drugs, alcohol dependence or using the latest novel psychoactive substances I understand how to help deliver care to achieve the best possible outcomes.